thegwanj/pass-gen/README.md

 ![The Password Generator application displays a red button to "Generate Password".](./assets/pass-gen-start.png)

 ![The Password Generator application displays the generated password in the center box.](./assets/pass-gen-example.png)

+## Deployed Application

+The deployed application can be found by going to the following link: https://thegwanj.github.io/pass-gen/